iids88/dtype/README.md

 # Explanations
 In `data` folder, one can find csv data files.
 There are two files storing the ground truth labels for each task: `gt_athlete.csv` and `gt_netflix.csv`.
-Also, there are two files which have the answer labels for each task: `ans_athlete.csv` and `ans_netflix.csv`.
+Also, there are two files which have answer labels for each task: `ans_athlete.csv` and `ans_netflix.csv`.
 Answers on each task were obtained from multiple workers in [Amazon Mechanical Turk](https://www.mturk.com/ "mTurk home").

 ## Synthetic data
 Run `main_reliable.m` or `main_spammer.m` to get results using systhetic data which is generated in the d-type model.